 A key feature of the new Yak-152 is its simple structure, allowing easy access to systems and pipelines meaning that maintenance is possible with minimal ground servicing equipment.
 With regards to reducing maintenance costs, storage issues have also been addressed in the Yak-152’s appeal.
 It is manufactured using materials that allow it to be stored outside of a hangar with minimal degradation to reliability.

-As a military and aerobatic trainer the aircraft excels, as it is purpose built for such a role.
+As a basic and aerobatic trainer, the aircraft excels, as it is purpose-built for such a role.
 The ability to perform high energy and dynamic manoeuvrers is demonstrated by it’s handling characteristics.
-With two pilots onboard the airframe is capable of withstanding G-Loads ranging from +8G to -6G, with one pilot onboard it’s envelope is rated to fly from +9G to -7G.
-Further to this the aircraft has been designed to give high aerodynamic and low drag efficiency.
-It’s power is only further enhanced by a high thrust to weight ratio, which exceeds that of it’s predecessor.
-At full power in ISA conditions the aircraft offers and impressive rate of climb of around 2000 feet per minute.
+With two pilots onboard the airframe is capable of withstanding G-Loads ranging from +8G to -6G, with one pilot on board its envelope is rated to fly from +9G to -7G.
+Further to this, the aircraft has been designed to give high aerodynamic and low drag efficiency.
+Its power is only further enhanced by a high thrust to weight ratio, which exceeds that of its predecessor.
+At full power, in ISA conditions the aircraft offers an impressive rate of climb of around 2000 feet per minute.

 Just like it predecessor the Yak-152 is designed to operate into short airfields.
 It is rated for landing on both paved and unpaved surfaces.
 The landing gear is fully retractable and is configured in the tricycle style, making for an easy and consistent landing technique, which is necessary when an aircraft is utilised as a trainer.

-Unlike older generations of aeroplanes thrust control and propeller pitch is controlled simultaneously by a single lever.
-As this aircraft has been developed as a military trainer this is designed to replicate a similar control style as is found in modern jet fighters.
+Unlike older generations of airplanes thrust control and propeller pitch is controlled simultaneously by a single lever.

 Sources and further reading